Mistletoe Brown-Tail Moth

 Just killing the caterpillars in situ is hazardous as the hairs from the dead larvae can blow about and cause more inflammation.
 If you or people in your family are sensitive, you will have to be vigilant and collect any larvae that you see with forceps or long-nosed pliers into say a jam-jar which can be closed for transport a long way away.

-To burn the caterpillars is hazardous as the hairs can be released and fly about in the updrafts.
-This is only a good idea if first the caterpillars are doused in an inflammable fluid, so that the hairs burn first.
+Even burning the caterpillars is hazardous as the hairs can be released and fly about in the updrafts.
+This is only a good idea if first the caterpillars are doused in an inflammable fluid, to ensure that the hairs burn first.

 The hairs from dead caterpillar skins, discarded naturally by the caterpillars when they moult, can blow over wide areas.
 Trying to collect the hairs with a vacuum cleaner is unwise as vacuum cleaners must blow as well as suck, and the blowing exacerbates the problem.
-One laborious but safe method of removing such loose hairs is with say 30 cm. long strips of wide sticky tape, holding one end in each hand, and dabbing the tape onto surfaces with hairs on them.
+One laborious but safe method of removing such loose hairs is with say long strips of wide sticky tape, holding the ends in each hand, and dabbing the tape onto surfaces with hairs on them.

 If you have been affected by the hairs: anti-histamine pills might help.
 You could also try putting acid (like vinegar) and alkali (like washing soda) on the affected areas to see if they help, as they do with jellyfish stings.
 The hairs of the caterpillars carry random bacteria which are effectively injected under the skin by the sharp points of the hairs, so rubbing hand-sanitizer on the areas may help too.

 The adult moth is a variable orange-brown, sometimes with a faint pale spot near the middle, and a pale area along the margin of each forewing.
 The moth has prominent pair of black eyes, brown or ginger hairs around the head, and a dark abdomen with a yellow tuft on the tip.
 The moths have a wingspan of up to 5 cms.

 The species occurs over the whole south-east quarter of Australia, including: